 SACRE is well attended by a committed group of individuals that are broadly reflective of the local area.
 Through connections to local and national organisations they are well-informed and read papers in advance of meetings.
 More recently, meetings focus on the quality of the new Agreed Syllabus and have raised questions about understanding the quality of collective worship.

-Members routinely self-assess their work and improve the through use of a linked and costed Development Plan.
-The Local Authority provide stable funding which supports a substantial programme of professional development and training for schools in the Agreed Syllabus.
-Network Leads organise regular supportive meetings for teachers and are a source of high-quality advice and guidance.
-Academy involvement has increased with the new Agreed Syllabus.
-The Specialist Advisor is well-connected and provides several links to other SACREs.
-SACRE has updated all its guidance and introduced and induction programme for new members.
-SACRE is stable and well-organised.
+• For the SACRE: